Planning a trip to Rome but on a tight budget? This complete travel guide will show you how to visit Rome without breaking the bank!

-It’s always difficult to say which are the most beautiful cities in the world, but I must admit that Rome is on my personal top 3.
+It’s always difficult to say which are the most beautiful cities in the world, but I must admit that Rome is in my personal top 3.
 Rome is a unique city with a millennial history and I’m always happy to visit the Italian capital.

-It’s quite sad to see how in the past few years it has been badly managed but despite the problems of this city, Rome is still very beautiful.
+It’s quite sad to see how in the past few years it has been poorly managed but despite the problems of this city, Rome is still very beautiful.
 Since it’s so popular this also means that it’s very crowded pretty much all year round.
 So visiting Rome can be quite expensive, especially if you have a family and children.
 So here you can find a few tips for visiting The Eternal Capital on a low budget.